Code-Institute-Submissions/milestone-project-40/README.md

   - sets priority to 4.
   - decrements kidsAwake value by one.
   - increments the kidsAsleep value by one.
   - calls refreshList() to update and sort the list of kids.
   - returns the activeDepartment which can be used in Jasmine testing.

+- takeUp
+  - sets status to 'Finished sleeping'.
+  - sets statusImg to 'empty_pram.png'.
+  - sets actionImg to 'empty_pram.png'.
+  - sets sleepStopTime to current time.
+  - sets action to 'kidname is finished sleeping'.
+  - sets message to 'kidname is finished sleeping'.
+  - sets sleepDuration to the amount of time the kid slept for.
+It is calculated by: sleepStopTime - sleepStartTime.
+  - decrements kidsAsleep value by one.
+  - sets rowClass to ''.
+  - sets priority to 5.
+  - sets visibility to 'hidden'.
+  - calls refreshList() to update and sort the list of kids.
+  - returns the activeDepartment which can be used in Jasmine testing.